ashlcampbell/frontend-mentor-3-column-preview-card-component/README.md

 ### What I learned

 This was my first Frontend Mentor challenge, and I had a lot of fun completing it.

-I'm very excited about finding this site and building my frontend knowledge!
+Update: I have modified my code to use Flexbox instead of hacking the whitespace left with inline-block.

 I have basic HTML and CSS knowledge and was able to complete the majority of the project without referring to resources.
 The areas that were the biggest challenge for me were:
 - Removing the whitespace between the card divs.
 I found [an article](https://css-tricks.com/fighting-the-space-between-inline-block-elements/) on css-tricks with various ways to tackle this, and I opted for the negative margin technique.